p2abcengine/p2abcengine/README.md

 Usage
 ==========

+NOTE: The java-ui component (and possibly other components) refer to an older version of core-abce.
+We are currently working on a fix for this, as well as updating documentation.

 See the page on integration for information on how to [integrate the ABCE][wikiintegration].
 Or the page on how to build the ABCE for information on [how to build the ABCE for development][wikihowtobuild].